Home

 At the very top of the list of our carpet tips for purchasing new carpet is to understand that proper installation is one of the most important parts of purchasing carpet.
 Be sure to specify the carpet installer POWER STRETCH the carpet.
 This will ensure the proper tension is applied to keep the carpet from loosening and wrinkling over time.

-Unfortunately, many carpet installers now use a "knee kicker" device rather than a proper power stretcher.
+Unfortunately, many carpet installers often use a 'knee kicker' device rather than a proper power stretcher.
 The knee kicker is seldom, if ever, capable of adequately stretching carpet to correct specifications.
 With use, the carpet shifts, especially in high traffic areas, and appears lumpy with buckles, bumps and waves (or worse) and often requires re-installation.

 A carpet seam is no better than the quality of the seaming tape used and the care taken by the installer who joins the carpet sections.
 A low quality installation usually involves the use of a poor grade adhesive seaming tape with the least amount of glue.
 The result is a weak seam, prone to break open when subjected to normal use or to the ordinary mechanical action of carpet cleaning.